peerdavid/remapy/README.md

 ## Overview
 <img src="doc/explorer.png" />

+## Open with or without annotations
+With RemaPy you can open the annotated pdf file (double click).
+You can also open the original file without annotations or you can open the file containing only the pages that are annotated (right-click).
+If evince is installed on your system, RemaPy opens the same page as on your tablet.
+Note that if you open a collection, all child items are opened recursively.

 ## Upload pdfs, epubs or webpages
 If you copy and paste a file from your file explorer into RemaPy, it is uploaded if the file ends with .pdf or .epub.
 Select the base folder